oleganza/OAPromise/README.md

 It is important to understand that promise does not represent an _operation_, but a future _result_.
 Operation is controlled by someone else while the promise merely reflects what the operation is doing.

 However, there is a way to let the operation know if we wish to cancel it.
-User receiving a promise, can send it a message `-discard` when the promise is no longer interesting.
+User receiving a promise, can send it a message `discard` when the promise is no longer interesting.
 This will cleanup all resources occupied by pending promises immediately.
 An operation owning a promise may check from time to time if the promise `isDiscarded` and stop the task.
 Operation is not required to even check if the promise is discarded.
 When it sets the value or error for the discarded promise, no callbacks will be called.

 This works with chained promises as well.
 If the promise on the end of the chain is discarded, all preceding promises will be discarded too.